1. The Cairo Souk

 The next day I went back to the souk so I could take more photos.
 I told my guide, Fahdi, about Mahfouz and asked what he thought about latticework balconies and veils.
 About to answer, he was interrupted when his phone rang.
 I could hear a woman’s voice through the receiver.
 She was agitated.
 Fahdi shot me an embarrassed glance, and then clicked the phone shut.
 “My son is acting up,” he said.

 Then he answered my question.
-His wife doesn’t live under lock and key, but a woman should wear headscarves and veils, especially once she’s married.
+His wife doesn’t live under lock and key, but a woman should wear veils, especially once she’s married.
 Shortly thereafter, as we traversed the goldseller’s street, a young woman with her child on her hip shouted after us.
 Fahdi translated.
 “She wants you to put on a scarf,” he said.

 In Mahfouz’s fiction, tradition doesn’t only constrain the women; men too are firmly grasped.
 In Palace Walk, Amina’s husband, Abd Al-Jawad feels compelled to act with solemnity in front of his family.
 Crossing the threshold of his home, he stifles the smiles and laughter he freely bestows elsewhere; this he does to safeguard his dignity and authority.
 He ascends the staircase toward his bedroom long after his children have gone to bed; no one except Amina knows he has been out carousing.
 He signals his arrival by beating the steps with his stick.
 The sharp sound spurs Amina to action, she holds a lamp over “her master’s” head so he can see where to walk.